Perilly's

-Perilly's cigarettes are a brand of tobacco cigarettes currently selling in Japan, and South Africa.
-Produced by Rothmans Group.
-The brand was famous among young Malaysian Men for its low price.
+Perilly's cigarettes are a brand of tobacco cigarettes currently selling in Japan and South Africa.
+They were produced by Rothmans Group.
+The brand was famous among young Malaysian men for its low price.
 Perilly's cigarettes were famous for an advertisement in the 1980s featuring scantily clad women and men enjoying the smoke together that was banned by the country's conservative Muslim government.
-The box is Black and Gold in colouring.
+The box is black and gold in colour.

-PERILLY'S was once menaja event sukan sepak takraw in Malaysia until 2002 where the cigarette advertising controversy arose supposedly for another purpose, together with Dunhill menaja 2002 FIFA World Cup for the last time.
-PERILLY'S also had menaja broadcast PERILLY'S Action Movie on televisyen in Malaysia until around August 2002 before the cigarette tajaan slot was banned.